PPL » Navigation » Altimetry

 (a) height;

-It is also used to describe the vertical dimension of an object, such as a tower or obstacle.
+The term is also used to describe the vertical dimension of an object, such as a tower, building, or other obstacle.

 (b) altitude;

-Indicated by a pressure altimeter whose sub-scale is set to the current QNH for the location of the aircraft.
+It is indicated by a pressure altimeter with the sub-scale set to the current QNH for the location of the aircraft.

 (c) mean sea level (MSL);

-The average height of the sea surface, normally taken from long-term records of tide heights at any given place.
+The average height of the sea surface, determined from long-term observations of tide levels at a particular location.

 (d) AMSL;